 To love your neighbour as you love yourself is not a good idea until you love yourself.
 When we are treating other people as Others, by hiding our flaws, this leads to insincere interaction, the extent of which only goes as far as the other person is useful to us, either by comforting our insecurity through the response we elicit, or by furthering some other insecurity driven cultural aspiration.
-But not as infinite persons with which interacting is meaningful in itself.
+But not as infinite persons with whom interacting is meaningful in itself.
 And we do this because we despise our flaws instead of recognising them as part of who we have become, and as an opportunity for learning and transforming.